ADPIC ET SANTÉ: QUESTIONS FRÉQUEMMENT POSÉES

 Who can use this extra option?

-All WTO members are eligible to import medicines under this special compulsory licensing mechanism.
-LDCs can use it straight away; others have to notify their intention to do so, through a brief communication.
+All WTO members are eligible to export medicines under this special compulsory licensing mechanism.
+As regards eligible importing members, LDCs can use it straight away; others have to notify their intention to do so, through a brief communication.
 For their part, industrialized countries have elected not to use it for imports. (footnote 3 of the Annex to the Amended TRIPS Agreement and footnote 3 of the 2003 waiver decision).
 Several other members have said they would only use it for imports in situations of national emergency or other circumstances of extreme urgency.
 These positions were put on record at the time the waiver and amendment decisions were adopted (see Chairperson's statements from 2003 and 2005).

 So all obstacles have been removed?